ramanagali/Interview_Guide/CKS_Preparation_Guide.md

 ### 1.4 Protect node metadata and endpoints with NetworkPolicy

+* Restrict control plane ports (6443, 2379, 2380, 10250, 10251, 10252)
+* Restrict worker node ports(10250, 30000-32767)
-Using Kubernetes network policy to restrict pods access to cloud metadata
+* for Cloud, Using Kubernetes network policy to restrict pods access to cloud metadata

+Example assumes AWS cloud, and metadata IP address is 169.254.169.254 should be blocked while all other external addresses are not.

 ```yaml
 apiVersion: networking.k8s.io/v1